-How to Watch World Cup 2026 on SBS Australia
+How to Watch World Cup 2026 Live on SBS Australia

-Australia fans can track SBS coverage plans, SBS On Demand streaming, and matchday viewing updates before kickoff.
+Australia fans can track SBS coverage plans, SBS On Demand streaming, and every live match before kickoff.

 SBS has live, free and exclusive FIFA World Cup 2026 rights in Australia.
-This SBS Australia World Cup 2026 guide covers the confirmed TV plan and the SBS On Demand route.
-Fans can also track key details before kickoff on 11 June 2026.
-The FIFA World Cup 2026 ends with the final on 19 July 2026 in New Jersey.
+This SBS Australia World Cup 2026 guide covers the confirmed television plan, the SBS On Demand streaming route, and what local fans need before kickoff.
+The FIFA World Cup 2026 runs from 11 June to 19 July 2026, with SBS framing the opener as a 12 June AEST start for Australian viewers.

 SBS says all 104 matches will be available live and free across SBS, SBS VICELAND, and SBS On Demand.
-That gives Australia fans a very clear viewing setup with both streaming and television routes already defined.
-The wider FIFA World Cup 2026 broadcasting rights guide tracks every confirmed market.
+That gives Australian fans one of the clearest tournament setups anywhere, because the package is exclusive and the free access wording is already public.
+The wider FIFA World Cup 2026 broadcasting rights guide tracks every confirmed country.

 SBS Australia World Cup 2026 Quick Facts